Call Us

 Thankfully, there are many effective treatments for alcohol addiction.
 This means that anyone who feels like they’re on the path to addiction in one of these four stages can create a whole new fifth stage – recovery.

-If any of the information listed in this article rings true for you, or for a loved one, know that help and support is available and that recovery is within your reach.
+If any of the information listed in this article sounds familiar to you, or for a loved one, know that help and support is available and that recovery is within your reach.
 As a first step, speak to your GP for some initial guidance.
 They’ll be able to assess your symptoms, discuss your drinking habits with you and outline next steps for support.
 You could also consider private treatment for alcohol addiction with Priory.
-We provide world-class treatment for addiction throughout our network of UK rehab centres.
+We provide world class treatment for addiction throughout our network of UK rehab centres.

 Use the information below to get in touch with Priory’s team and book a free, no-obligation addiction assessment.